Horse Browser

 Forty-seven open tabs

-Each one a thought you're afraid to lose.
-You can't close them.
-You can't find them.
+Each one a thought you’re afraid to lose.
 The browser becomes the overwhelm you opened it to escape.

 An invisible daily tax

 Tabs hide.
-Your brain has to remember what's behind each identical favicon.
-ADHD affects working memory most.
-We're being asked to do all day what we're structurally worst at.
+Your brain has to remember what’s behind each identical favicon.
+That’s working memory, one of the executive functions ADHD compromises most.
+We’re being asked to do all day what we’re structurally worst at.

 Click a link.
 It branches.
 The page you came from is still there.
 Your browsing turns into a literal map of your thinking, drawn automatically while you browse.